-i) Face-to-face interviews may be accomplished via video conferencing or in-person.
+- i) Face-to-face interviews may be accomplished via video conferencing or in-person.
 The physical location of either party participating in an interview should not limit the USPTO's ability to hold face-to-face interviews.
 A request for a face-to-face interview will normally be granted.
-Other times, a telephone interview provides an appropriate level of interaction.

-ii) In-person interviews with the examiner should normally be granted.
-In-person interviews must be conducted on the Office premises, such as in an examiner's office, a conference room, an interview room or a video conference center, and should be held during normal business hours of 8:30 a.m. - 5:00 p.m.
-Monday through Friday.
+Other times, a telephone interview provides an appropriate level of interaction. - ii) In-person interviews with the examiner should normally be granted.
+In-person interviews must be

-iii) Interviews other than in-person interviews should be held during normal business hours and may also be held during mutually agreed upon non-traditional business hours, such as Saturday and evening hours.

-iv) When an examiner is working remotely from a USPTO campus, there may not be an opportunity to have an in-person interview.
-The examiner shall accommodate an applicant, attorney, or agent's preference for an interview via telephone conversation, video conference, electronic mail, or electronic instant message system using USPTO-based collaboration tools, consistent with the special requirements of section II. below.
+- conducted on the Office premises, such as in an examiner's office, a conference room, an interview room or a video conference center, and should be held during normal business hours of 8:30 a.m.
+5:00 p.m.
+Monday through Friday. - iii) Interviews other than in-person interviews should be held during normal business hours and may also be held during mutually agreed upon non-traditional business hours, such as Saturday and evening hours. - iv) When an examiner is working remotely from a USPTO campus, there may not be an opportunity to have an in-person interview.
+The examiner shall accommodate an applicant, attorney, or agent's preference for an interview via telephone or electronic communication using USPTO web-based collaboration tools, consistent with the special requirements of section II. below.
 Alternatively, an applicant, attorney, or agent may request to have an interview on a USPTO campus while the examiner is remotely participating via the phone or video conference.
-In this instance, appropriate arrangements will be made on the USPTO campus for equipment and/or internet access to facilitate the interview.
-Appropriate USPTO representative may be present with the applicant during the on campus interview.

-v) Any Examiner may, with the applicant's consent, conduct an interview by using video conferencing and collaboration tools provided by the Office.

-vi) Examiners who normally work remotely should arrange to hold an interview on campus if the timing can be mutually agreed upon with the applicant.
+In this instance, appropriate arrangements will be made on the USPTO campus for equipment and/or Internet access to facilitate the interview.
+Appropriate USPTO representative may be present with the applicant during the on campus interview. - v) Any Examiner may, with the applicant's consent, conduct an interview by video conferencing using the web-based collaboration tools provided by the Office. - vi) Examiners who normally work remotely should arrange to hold an interview on campus if the timing can be mutually agreed upon with the applicant.
 In special situations the examiner will be required to travel to campus for an in-person interview.
 The decision on special situations will be made at the TC Director level or higher as to whether the examiner of record or another USPTO representative will be on campus for the interview.
-A hoteling examiner within the local commuting area of a satellite office may use that satellite office for in-person or video conference interviews.

-vii) Examiners working on campus may hold interviews in-person, telephonically, or via video conference.
+A hoteling examiner within the local commuting area of a satellite office may use that satellite office for in-person or video conference interviews. - vii) Examiners working on campus may hold interviews in-person, telephonically, or via video conference.
 Examiners may receive requests from an applicant for an interview using video conferencing.
 Such requests should normally be granted.
 See MPEP § 713.01, subsection III below.

 Telework does not prevent examiners from conducting interviews via video conference or telephonically from their approved alternate worksite.